Henry Charles Fox 1855 To 1929. Driving Sheep. Plaisters Lane, Sutton Poyntz, Weymouth, Dorset, 1918. Framed Wartime Watercolour The First Modern Era.

 The watercolour is signed and dated 1918 lower right.

-Henry Charles Fox was a prolific, popular and well-respected English landscape artist.
+Henry Charles Fox was a popular and well-respected English landscape artist who travelled extensively along the roads and byways of England and Wales.
 He was born in London on 1 March 1855.
 His father was a merchant banker.
 In 1880, at the age of 25, he had his first picture accepted at the Royal Academy and went on to exhibit another 20 works there up until 1913.

 His reputation spread throughout the provinces and he exhibited in such prestigious galleries as Suffolk Street, the Royal Institute, the Royal Scottish Academy, Royal Society of British Artists, Royal Hibernian Academy, Glasgow Institute of Fine Arts, Royal Institute of Painters in Watercolours and Manchester City Art Gallery.
 He was well-respected as an artist among his peers and was elected a full member of the Royal Society of British Artists (RBA) in 1889.
 The following year he exhibited a total of 113 paintings there.